agude/agude.github.io/_drafts/2018-08-22-should_i_go_to_insight.md

 - _Insight staff_, who are often outstanding Fellows from previous sessions hired to lead the program.
-- _Industry mentors_, who have worked in data science for some time, for example, me.
+- _Industry mentors_, who have worked in data science for some time, such as myself.
-- _Previous Fellows_ who come back to help teach the next generation (me also).
+- _Previous Fellows_ who come back to help teach the next generation, also such as myself.
 - _The other Fellows_ who make up your session.

-This last group **shouldn't be underestimated**: you learn a lot from the other Fellows as you ask each other for help with your projects.
-Everyone is an expert at something, and a novice at something else.
+This last group **shouldn't be underestimated**: you learn a lot from your peers as you ask each other for help with your projects.
+Everyone is an expert at something, and a novice at other things.

 ## Why Should I Go?